-- 7.64 A significant proportion of housing development that takes place in the National Park - typically characterised by very small developments within the main villages - is for self-build.
+7.67 A significant proportion of housing development that takes place in the National Park - typically characterised by very small developments within the Defined Villages - is for self-build.
 The Government wants to enable more people to build and own their own home.
-All relevant authorities are required by the Selfbuild and Custom Housebuilding Act 2015 to maintain a register of individuals and associations of individuals who wish to acquire a serviced plot for selfbuilding.
-The register will be used to help identify and address the local need for housing in the National Park. - 7.65 The Government defines custom build housing as either a builder being contracted by a home owner to create a 'custom built' home or where a private individual builds their own home as a 'self-build'.
+All relevant authorities are required by the

+Self-build and Custom Housebuilding Act 2015 to maintain a register of individuals and associations of individuals who wish to acquire a serviced plot for self-building.
+The register will be used to help identify and address the local need for housing in the National Park.

+7.68 The Government defines custom build housing as either a builder being contracted by a home owner to create a 'custom built' home or where a private individual builds their own home as a 'self-build'.
 The National Park Authority has established a self-build register of people interested in self-build or custom build.
 The register will be used to help identify and address the local need for housing.
-Custom / self-build will be considered within the defined villages of the New Forest National Park.
+Custom / self-build will be considered within the Defined Villages of the New Forest National Park.